liamgentile/LyricBox/README.md

 ### Reflections / How could this project be improved?

 This project could be improved with more data, more computational power, and more time.
-I intentionally used less data than I could have because of the very computationally intensive nature of neural networks.
+I intentionally used less data than I could have because of the  computationally intensive nature of neural networks.
 Because my project is an idea generator, I was not attached to the idea of creating perfect english outputs, but rather generally sensical, interesting ideas.
 I think it achieves this goal, but if I had more time I would spend more time on model optimization and collect more data.

-The environmental consequences of neural networks should not be overlooked, and this is a concern that I have with building even bigger models.

 ## File Reference List